 When nails are long, there is undue pressure on the nail beds when the dog walks on hard surfaces.
 When a greyhound sprints, this pressure can result in broken nails, and dislocated and broken toes.
 Chronically long nails results in an altered gait, and may even cause premature arthritis.
 Rather than cause the dog the discomfort of long nails, we highly recommend regular weekly nail clipping.

 Anytime there is potential danger to other animals, and you are not sure how your dog will behave, it is best to use a muzzle.
-The most common instances are when you first have your dog and are not sure how he will do with new dogs he meets on walks, around smaller dogs and indoor cats, and when he is approached by gentle children.
+The most common instances are when you first have your dog and are not sure how he will do with new dogs he meets on walks and when he is approached by gentle children.
 Greyhounds should always attend dog parks and greyhound runs with muzzles on, as a high-speed friendly nip can accidentally do some damage.
 Some greyhounds have high prey drives, and it is best to always use a muzzle when they are around small dogs or cats.
 A muzzle is a handy tool when you are grooming the dog, as the dog may snap if you accidentally hurt him.
 This is particularly true when the dog doesn’t know you yet, so err on the side of caution.
 Soon, you will be a good judge on when you should use a muzzle.

+No furniture privileges for the first 6-months as a minimum.
 Until the dog is a well-adjusted member of your household, he has no place on your furniture.
 The main reason for this is safety.
 Dogs often don’t share bedding well.
 In addition, taking over a coveted couch or chair could give the dog the idea that he rules the roost, and you may start to see other signs of bossiness.
 In a home with dogs, the only safe situation is one in which you are clearly in charge.
 Allowing the dog on the furniture is a privilege.
 Unless your dog has earned it, please don’t allow him up there.
 If you really would like to share your furniture with your dog, please wait at least six months.
 This will give your dog time to learn some commands and respect your authority.
 Ideally, you would have completed an obedience course at this point.
 When you are ready, please take a seat on the couch.
 Then invite your dog to join you.
 If he is already on the couch, ask him to get off.
 Then take a seat, and invite him up.
 The order is very important – to dogs, possession is not 9/10ths of the law, it is the law.
 They may decide that they don’t want you sharing their couch.
 It’s better that you claim the couch first, and then invite the dog onto your couch.
 This should avoid misunderstandings with most dogs.
 If you are having aggression, dominance, or resource guarding problems with your dog, it is dangerous to share furniture with your dog.
 We do not recommend furniture privileges.

 Along with the many new experiences your greyhound is having, stairs are something that just doesn’t exist in the racetrack environment.
 Your dog many have learned how to manage the stairs at the foster home, but your stairs are probably different – different number of steps, wider, different carpet, etc. You may need to coach the dog on how to manage the steps.
 Going upstairs may involve putting each of the front paws up one step, then coaxing (or boosting) each back leg.
 Patient but firm encouragement (and possibly really great treats at the top of the steps) should get the grey on its way!
 Going down the steps is a slightly different issue.
 A greyhound’s tendency will be to try to leap down the steps in one jump.
 Stand beside the dog and take the the martingale, and descending slowly, one step at a time.